maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 There is a tradeoff to make between the guarantee to identify the best combination of parameters and the computation time.
 As mentioned, a simple trick could be to start with a randomized search to reduce the parameters space, and then launch a grid search to select the optimal features within this space.

-The main limit of Grid Search or Randomized Search is that the point we just explored does not influence which point to evaluate next, since these two approaches do not depend on an underlying model.
+The main limit of Grid Search or Randomized Search is that the point we just explored does not influence which point to evaluate next since these two approaches do not depend on an underlying model.
 To overcome this limitation, we will introduce Bayesian Hyperparameter Optimization

 # Bayesian Hyperparameter Optimization

-Bayesian Hyperpameter Optimization is a model-based hyperparameter optimization, in the sense that our aim is to build a distribution of the loss function in terms of the value of each parameter.
-What are the main advantages and limitations of model-based techniques ?
-How can we implement it in Python ?
+Bayesian Hyperparameter Optimization is a model-based hyperparameter optimization, in the sense that our aim is to build a distribution of the loss function in terms of the value of each parameter.
+What are the main advantages and limitations of model-based techniques?
+How can we implement it in Python?

 Recall that in an optimization problem regarding a model's hyperparameters, the aim is to identify :